arizonaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Names and signatures of witnesses

 Marriage certificates are publicly available and can be requested by interested persons at the County Clerk’s office.
 However, only authorized persons may receive certified copies of a marriage certificate.
+Eligible individuals can obtain certified copies following official procedures.
 These persons include:

 • Persons whose names appear on the document.